raihanmaziz/MuhammadRaihanAziz-Tugas7/README.md

 2. Adding object pooling for mushroom spawner

 3. Adding atlas for main menu button making the batches 3 instead of 4

+4. Tried to use static batching, but it makes SetPassCall to go up significantly so I decided not to used it